wajdi-cpu/My_python_scripts/README.md

 # My_python_scripts
-these are python scripts that i have created to solve CTFs
+these are python scripts that i have created to solve problems during CTFs